JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Bryson-Payne/Window-Command-Line.md

 - ipconfig /renew = reconnect network adapter
 - set = command to list all your environment variables
   - similar to the env command in Kali Linux
+  - can use cd [environment variables] to change directory
+    - cd %USERPROFILE% = change directory to user
+    - echo %USERPROFILE% = return what directory is %USERPROFILE%